LeonardoAcquaroli/manage-a-farm-with-reinforcement-learning/README.md

 # Manage a Farm with Reinforcement Learning

-This repository contains the code and resources for the project of the course Reinforcement learning at Unimi (A.Y.
+This repo contains the project for the course Reinforcement learning at Unimi (A.Y.
 23/24).

 Course Instructors: Prof. Nicolò Cesa-Bianchi and Prof. Alfio Ferrara